kbuaaaaaa/COTS_ICS_Security/Note/timelog.md

 * *1 hour* Create attacker vm and deploy onto the NAT network

 ## Week 1
+## 11 JAN 2023
+* *0.5 hour* Check if the testbed still works with new network option

 ## 12 JAN 2023
 * *1 hour* Look for research online